tsenart/vegeta/README.md

 Vegeta is a versatile HTTP load testing tool built out of need to drill HTTP services with a constant request rate.
+It can be used both as a command line utility and a library.

 ![Vegeta](https://dl.dropboxusercontent.com/u/83217940/vegeta.png)